balderdashy/waterline-docs/models/configuration.md

 });
 ```

-Note that if this flag is set and the `updatedAt` property is supplied on update, that value will be used to create the record in the data store.
+Note that if this flag is set and the `updatedAt` property is supplied on update, that value will be used to create the record in the datastore.

 #### schema